PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

     $ phpcs --ignore=*/tests/*,*/data/* /path/to/code

+> The ignore patterns can also be complete regular expressions.
+If you do specify a regular expression, be aware that `*` is converted to `.*` for the convenience in simple patterns, like those used in the example above.
+So use `*` anywhere you would normally use `.*`.

 You can also tell PHP_CodeSniffer to ignore a file using a special comment inserted at the top of the file.
 This will stop the file being checked even if it does not match the ignore pattern.

     <?php